dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 ### Async Stream<a name="Async-Stream"></a>

 An application starts by using a *stream provider* to get a handle to a stream.
-You can read more aabout stream providers [here](http://dotnet.github.io/orleans/Orleans-Streams/Stream-Providers), but for now you can think of it as stream factory that allows implementers to customize streams behavior and semantics:
+You can read more about stream providers [here](http://dotnet.github.io/orleans/Orleans-Streams/Stream-Providers), but for now you can think of it as stream factory that allows implementers to customize streams behavior and semantics:

 ``` csharp
 IStreamProvider streamProvider = base.GetStreamProvider("SimpleStreamProvider");
 IAsyncStream<T> stream = streamProvider.GetStream<T>(Guid, "MyStreamNamespace");
 ```

+Application can get a refeernce to the stream provider either by calling the `GetStreamProvider` method on the `Grain` class when inside a grain, or by calling `GrainClient.GetStreamProvider()` method when on the client.

 [**`Orleans.Streams.IAsyncStream<T>`**](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/Core/IAsyncStream.cs) is a **logical, strongly-typed handle to a virtual stream**.
 It is similar in spirit to Orleans Grain Reference.
 Calls to `GetStreamProvider` and `GetStream` are purely local.
 The arguments to `GetStream` are a GUID and an additional string that we call a stream namespace (which can be null).
 Together the GUID and the namespace string comprise the stream identity (similar in sprit to the arguments to `GrainFactory.GetGrain`).
 The combination of GUID and namespace string provide extra flexibility in determining stream identities.
 Just like grain 7 may exist within the Grain type `PlayerGrain` and a different grain 7 may exist within the grain type `ChatRoomGrain`, Stream 123 may exist with the stream namespace `PlayerEventsStream` and a different stream 123 may exist within the stream namespace `ChatRoomMessagesStream`.